National Cancer Institute

 Cancer patients with OCD may be unable to follow through with cancer treatment because of persistent thoughts and behaviors.
 Patients with OCD may also have obsessive thoughts about their cancer coming back.
 OCD is rare in patients with cancer who did not have an anxiety disorder before being diagnosed with cancer.

 - Health anxiety disorder.
 Cancer survivors may develop health anxiety disorder related to their fears about their cancer coming back.
 This may include being highly alert to any possible physical symptoms, extreme focus on their cancer status, and requesting medical tests and visits with their doctor more often or earlier than needed.

 - Post-traumatic stress disorder.
 Post-traumatic stress can come from feelings of shock, fear, helplessness, and horror at the time of cancer diagnosis.
-See the PDQ summary on Cancer-Related Post-traumatic Stress for information about this condition.
+For information about this condition, see Cancer-Related Post-traumatic Stress.

 There are different kinds of treatment for anxiety disorders.

 Patients with anxiety disorders need information and support to understand their cancer and treatment choices.
 Psychological treatments can also be helpful.
 These include the following:

 - Relaxation training, such as hypnosis, meditation, guided imagery, or biofeedback.

 Using different methods together may be helpful for some patients.
 For more information, see the Psychological and Social Distress section.

 Medicine may be used alone or combined with other types of treatment for anxiety disorders.